Single Sign-On (SSO) is the ability to use an Identity Provider (IDP) to log into Bill.com.

 Who should I inform about the SSO feature once it's enabled?

-- Inform all users on your Bill.com account with the whitelisted domain you provide us, they'll need to sign into Bill.com using SSO after implementation of the feature
+- Inform all users on your Bill.com account with the allowed domain you provide us, they'll need to sign into Bill.com using SSO after implementation of the feature

 Will SSO work on the mobile app?